CloudScale-Project/Examples/README.md

 Examples
 ========

-Contains examples to be used by the tools.
+Contains examples for testing the CloudScale toolchain.